microsoft/essex-toolkit/packages/components/docs/components.api.md

     text?: string;
 }

+// Warning: (ae-missing-release-tag) "TreeGroupProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface TreeGroupProps {
+    // (undocumented)
+    group: TreeGroup;
+    // (undocumented)
+    onRenderGroupHeader?: IRenderFunction<TreeGroupProps>;
+    // (undocumented)
+    size?: Size;
+    // Warning: (ae-forgotten-export) The symbol "TreeStyles" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    styles?: TreeStyles;
+}

 // Warning: (ae-missing-release-tag) "TreeItem" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)